2009 Jakarta bombings: Aftermath

 The bombings were deplored by numerous governments—in Indonesia, elsewhere in the region, and around the world.
 United States president Barack Obama, who spent a portion of his childhood in Jakarta, said, "I strongly condemn the attacks that occurred this morning in Jakarta, and extend my deepest condolences to all of the victims and their loved ones.
 The US government stands ready to help the Indonesian government respond to and recover from these outrageous attacks as a friend and partner."

 Manchester United, which had been scheduled to play an exhibition football match in Jakarta on 20 July 2009 and had booked rooms at the Ritz Carlton, cancelled the Jakarta leg of its tour.

 Reopening

 The hotel was closed for 2 weeks and reopened to the public on Monday, 3 August 2009 at 10:00 WIB.
-The 17th United States Ambassador to Indonesia's Cameron R. Hume attended the reopening of Hotel J.W.
-Marriott and Ritz Carlton on Wednesday, 29 July 2009 in Jakarta.
+The 17th United States Ambassador to Indonesia's Cameron R. Hume attended the reopening of the JW Marriott and Ritz Carlton Hotels on Wednesday, 29 July 2009 in Jakarta.
 The ambassador visited both hotels.